Information for Workshop Conveners

 Each workshop room has Wi-Fi access and a projector.
 Please bring your own laptop to use for presentations (including adapters).
 Also, plan to bring any supplies you might need.

-April 5As soon as you can, prior to the May 3 Early Bird Registration Deadline: Have a clear program that can be published on the website; communicate with SERC support on features that are needed. (this will help potential participants know what to expect at your workshop as they register)
+- April 5: Have a clear program that can be published on the website; communicate with SERC support on features that are needed.

-- June 7: Have finalized program with details, including but not limited to, details down to the half hour on the live page; communicate with SERC support on features that are needed.
+- June 7: Have finalized program with details, including but not limited to, details down to the half hour on the live page; communicate with SERC support on features that are needed (pre-surveys, workspace, roadchecks).

 SERC Support Staff